+Bases Number of base stations located at this DECT manager.
+Handsets Number of handsets assigned to the DECT manager.
 Capacity The value indicates how many base stations, handsets and calls can be handled by the DECT manager.
-It depends on the activation of the local base of this DECT manager (→ p.
-7).
+It depends on the activation of the local base of this DECT manager (\rightarrow p.
+9).
 Medium The local base of this DECT manager is deactivated.
 The capacity is 60 external base stations, 250 handsets, 60 calls.
 Small The local base of this DECT manager is activated.
-The capacity is 9 external base stations, 50 handsets, 10 calls.
-The actual values are shown in the Bases limit, Handsets limit and Calls limit columns.
-Bases limit Maximum number of base stations that are allowed to be assigned to the DECT manager.
-The column is hidden by default.

-Handsets limit Maximum number of handsets that are allowed to be registered at the DECT manager.

-The column is hidden by default.

-Calls limit Maximum number of calls that are allowed to be active simultaneously.
-The column is hidden by default.
+The capacity is 9 exter- nal base stations, 50 handsets, 10 calls.
+The actual umns. values are shown in the Bases limit , Handsets limit and Calls limit col- Bases limit Maximum number of base stations that are allowed to be assigned to the DECT man- ager.
+The colum n is hidden by default.
+Handsets limit Maximum ı ager. number of handsets that are allowed to be registered at the DECT man- Calls limit n is hidden by default. number of calls that are allowed to be active simultaneously.
+The colum n is hidden by default.